vlladin/cohort-six/program-guide/faq.md

 # Frequently Asked Questions

-Here are some frequently asked questions about EPF program.
-You can also watch the [EPF5 Town Hall](https://www.youtube.com/watch?v=nrwKxyBIYYk) presentation, an intro to previous cohort, and keep an eye for upcoming cohort 6 town hall to ask questions before the cohort starts.
+Here are some frequently asked questions about the EPF program.
+You can also watch the [EPF6 Town Hall](https://www.youtube.com/watch?v=t0evZ6NX9J0) presentation for an introduction to the current cohort and answers to common questions.

 - **Will I learn to develop applications on the Ethereum blockchain?**
     - No. This program is not focused on Solidity or other development of smart contracts.